-If you are running VxVM 3.1.1 with Solaris 2.6/7/8, you can upgrade Solaris using the following procedure.
+If you are running VxVM 3.2 with Solaris 2.6 or 7, you can upgrade Solaris using the following procedure.

 - 1. If the boot disk is mirrored, detach the mirror.
 You can use VMSA or line commands. - 2.
-If any of the file systems /, /usr, /var, or /opt are defined on volumes, ensure that at least one plex for each of those volumes is formed from a single subdisk that begins on a cylinder boundary.
+If any of the file systems /, /usr, /var, /opt, /export/home, /var/adm or /usr/kvm are defined on volumes, ensure that at least one plex for each of those volumes is formed from a single subdisk that begins on a cylinder boundary.
 This is necessary because part of the upgrade process involves temporarily converting file systems on volumes back to using direct disk partitions, and Solaris requires that disk partitions start on cylinder boundaries.